 - Confirm action by tapping Delete again.

-For a majority of the users facing problem in connecting their iPhone and Windows 10 devices, at least one of the above solutions solved the problem.
-If still your Windows 10 fails to detect iPhone, then you might have a third-party software or driver which could be conflicting with iTunes and Apple’s services.
+For a majority of the users facing problems in connecting their iPhone and Windows 11/10 devices, at least one of the above solutions solved the problem.
+If still, your Windows 11/10 fails to detect iPhone, then you might have a third-party software or driver which could be conflicting with iTunes and Apple’s services.
 Try troubleshooting by performing a Clean Boot.

-Related read: iOS device not showing up in iTunes for Windows 10.
+Related read: iOS device not showing up in iTunes for Windows PC.